10 Comments

 Expand full comment

-Sep 6Liked by Jackie Dana, Meg Oolders
+Sep 6Liked by Meg Oolders, Jackie Dana

 There are a couple of NaNo alternatives popping up.
 I took part a couple of times over 15 years ago because I wanted to try my hand at something completely different (and I am just realizing it has the potential to make a great romantic KDrama.
 Ahem.)
 But it turned out to be 50k of writing that I would spend twice the amount of time on whipping into shape, and it was just easier on me to write at my own pace (still relatively quick because I finished the challenge early).
 I have a tshirt that I am sure will tell me the year I participated.
 So I’d say Nano gave me the habit of writing regularly.
 Of not stepping out of flow to figure out what word I actually meant.